dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/principles/triplestore-updates.md

 ### Responsibilities of Responders

+The resources responder (`ResourcesResponderV1` in API v1, `ResourcesResponderV2`
-`ResourcesResponderV1` has sole responsibility for generating SPARQL to create and updating resources, and `ValuesResponderV1` has sole responsibility for generating SPARQL to create and update values.
-When a new resource is created with its values, `ValuesResponderV1` generates SPARQL statements that can be included in the `WHERE` and `INSERT` clauses of a SPARQL update to create the values, and `ResourcesResponderV1` adds these statements to the SPARQL update that creates the resource.
+in API v2) has sole responsibility for generating SPARQL to create and updating resources, and the values responder (`ValuesResponderV1` or `ValuesResponderV2`) has sole responsibility for generating SPARQL to create and update values.
+When a new resource is created with its values, the values responder generates SPARQL statements that can be included in the `INSERT` clause of a SPARQL update to create the values, and the resources responder adds these statements to the SPARQL update that creates the resource.
 This ensures that the resource and its values are created in a single SPARQL update operation, and hence in a single triplestore transaction.